Tutusaus/Tutusaus.github.io/_projects/WeatherBalloon.md

 The document cited is written in Catalan and I am currently translating it.

-The [GitHub repository](https://github.com/Tutusaus/Weather-Balloon) contains the software, scripts, images, interviews and everything that I needed for the project.
+The [GitHub repository](https://github.com/Tutusaus/Weather-Balloon) contains all the software, scripts, images, interviews and everything that I used for the project.

 ---------------------------------------------------------------------------------------------